Bishop Alexander (Mileant)

 the Savior's Redemptive Sacrifice.

-"By this we know [Christ's] love, because He laid down His life for us.
-And we also ought to lay down our lives for the brethren … For when we were still without strength, in due time Christ died for the ungodly.
+s seen in the acts of the apostles and in the other New Testament books, the message of salvation through the death and resurrection of the incarnate Son of God lies at the core of the Apostles' teachings.
+The Apostles used this message as the basis of all their subsequent instructions.
+In the coming of the Son of God to earth and His death for the redemption of mankind, the Apostles saw first of all His limitless love for mankind.
+The following illustrates what they often said about it:"By this we know [Christ's] love, because He laid down His life for us.
+And we also ought to lay down our lives for the brethren For when we were still without strength, in due time Christ died for the ungodly.
 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then having now been justified by His blood, we shall be saved from wrath through Him.
 For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life" (1 Jn.
 3:16; Rom.
 5:6-11).

-Regarding Christ’s redemptive death, the Apostles for spoke primarily of the great blessings that it brought to the world.
+Regarding Christs redemptive death, the Apostles for spoke primarily of the great blessings that it brought to the world.
 In particular, they taught that, with His death, Christ:

 Here are the Apostles' words on these topics: